PROFESSIONAL PROFILE

-Bob Onyschuk is the President and CEO of Onyschuk Strategic Advisory Services and Quadrant Developments Ltd. He is a recently retired (January 2011) partner at Gowlings, having practiced in the area of infrastructure, municipal, environmental, development and international trade law.
-He was recognized by Best Lawyers in Canada and by the Expert Guide to the World’s Leading Real Estate Lawyers as one of the leading real estate development lawyers in Canada.
+Bob Onyschuk, K.C., is the President and CEO of Onyschuk Strategic Advisory Services and Quadrant Developments Ltd. He is a retired partner of Gowlings WLG, having practiced in the area of infrastructure, municipal, environmental, development and international trade law.
+He is recognized by Best Lawyers in Canada and by the Expert Guide to the World’s Leading Real Estate Lawyers as one of the leading real estate development lawyers in Canada.

-Over his 40 plus years in business and land development, Bob has had a strong policy bent, and has acted for and advised the provincial and local governments on urban issues facing Canada’s major municipalities, as well as contributing through policy think tanks, such as the Canadian Urban Institute (of which he is Past Chair, 2005 – 10), the International Council of Shopping Centers, and the Toronto Board of Trade.
+Over his 50 plus years in business and land development, Bob has had a strong policy bent, and has acted for and advised the provincial and local governments on urban issues facing Canada’s major municipalities, as well as contributing through policy think tanks, such as the Canadian Urban Institute (of which he is Past Chair, 2005 – 10), the International Council of Shopping Centers, the Urban Land Institute, and the Toronto Board of Trade.

-He is a Distinguished Associate with and a past chairman of the Canadian Urban Institute.
-He was a founding director of the Metro Toronto Convention Centre (1981-1988), and is a past director (Canadian Division) of the International Council of Shopping Centers, having served on the Canadian Division and as divisional chair for Government Relations for two terms (1973-1984, and 1993-2005).
-He serves on a number of private and public sector boards, including the Parsons Brinckerhoff Canadian Advisory Board, MacKenzie Keck Canada, the Australia-Canada Economic Leadership Forum Inc., the Canada-Ukraine Chamber of Commerce, and the Toronto Board of Trade’s Economic Development Committee, having also served as Chairman of the Board’s Waterfront Task Force.
-He is also a member of the Urban Land Institute.
+He is a past Chairman and Distinguished Associate of the Canadian Urban Institute.
+He was a founding director of the Metro Toronto Convention Centre (1981-1988), and a past director (Canadian Division) of the International Council of Shopping Centers, having served on the Canadian Division and as Divisional Chair for Government Relations for two terms (1973-1984, and 1993-2005).
+He has served on a number of private and public sector boards, including the Parsons Brinckerhoff Canadian Advisory Board, the Australia-Canada Economic Leadership Forum Inc., the Canada-Ukraine Chamber of Commerce, and the Toronto Board of Trade’s Economic Development Committee and as Chairman of the Board’s Waterfront Task Force.

 Since 1989 Bob has been involved in the emergence of the new states and new markets in Eastern Europe, particularly in the former Soviet Union.
 In October 1989, Bob led a 70-man delegation to Ukraine on a two-week trade mission, which included the Federal, Ontario and Alberta governments and covered 11 sectors of that country's economy.
-One month later, he attended the Inaugural Meeting of the Canada-USSR Business Council in Moscow as part of Prime Minister Mulroney's delegation, and he served as vice chairman of the Legislative Committee and a member of the Government Relations Committee of the Canada-USSR Business Council for two years.
+He also served as vice chairman of the Legislative Committee and a member of the Government Relations Committee of the Canada-USSR Business Council from 1989 to 1991.

-Bob has represented the Government of Ukraine in Canada on a number of trade and government matters.
+Bob has represented the Government of Ukraine in Canada on a number of trade and government matters, and served as a foreign advisor to the first 3 Presidents of Ukraine.
 He acted for the Government of Ukraine in negotiating the printing of Ukraine's currency in Canada by the Canadian Bank Note Company and the subsequent establishment of printing operations in Kyiv, Ukraine.
-He and the Firm acted as counsel to the National Bank of Ukraine as well as the Ukrainian Chamber of Commerce and Industry in Kyiv, which Chamber represents 1,200 of the major state industries in Ukraine.
-He was responsible for establishing the Smith Lyons' office in Kyiv.
-He and the Firm acted for the first two major privatizations in Ukraine in early 1993 involving the investment by a major British tobacco company in the leading cigarette company in Ukraine, and the acquisition by Fischer Skis of Austria of Ukraine’s leading ski manufacturer.
+He also acted as counsel for Ukraine in obtaining their independent national IATA and ICAO registrations for Air Ukraine in December 1991 after the Referendum on Independence.
+He acted as counsel to the National Bank of Ukraine as well as the Ukrainian Chamber of Commerce and Industry in Kyiv, whose Chamber represented 1,200 of the major state industries in Ukraine.
+He was responsible for establishing the Smith Lyons' law office in Kyiv in 1992, and acted for the first two major privatizations in Ukraine in early 1993.
+He also served on President Kuchma’s Foreign Advisory Committee on Investment from 1995 to 1999.

-Bob is a founding director and the past president of the Canada Ukraine Chamber of Commerce, a Canadian organization whose membership includes most of the major Canadian companies doing business in Ukraine.
+Bob was also a founding director and the first president of the Canada Ukraine Chamber of Commerce (1992 – 1996), a Canadian organization whose membership included most of the major Canadian companies doing business in Ukraine, and subsequently the President and then Chair of the Canada-Ukraine Foundation from 2007 to 2021.

 RECOGNITION